Transformations & Innovations Grants

 Eligibility & Review Criteria

 To apply for a Transformations & Innovations grant, the lead applicant/organization must be a California-based non-profit organization or public entity, with at least one collaborative member physically located in the geographic area where the project will occur.
-The strongest applicants will include the involvement of a LEMSA.
+The lead agency must have the ability to receive and manage grant funds, as well as to distribute funds among partners as appropriate.

 Overall, applications will be reviewed based on the following criteria: